-The outdoor stone fireplace is one of a number of “outdoor living” trends taking the home design world by storm, and with good reason.
-Not only does it offer affordable, natural heating to your outdoor space and an ideal atmosphere for alfresco entertaining, but it also increases the aesthetic and monetary value of your home.
+The outdoor stone fireplace is one of many "outdoor living" trends taking the home design world by storm, and with good reason.
+It offers affordable, natural heating to your outdoor space and an ideal atmosphere for alfresco entertaining, but it also increases your home's aesthetic and monetary value.

 From classic, old-world limestone to sleek and timeless marble, natural stone offers innumerable options for your new custom stone outdoor fireplace.
-Add in a fireplace hearth stone for a pop of contrasting color or to protect the immediate area.
-In this post we’ll share some tried-and-true tips for adding this essential element to your backyard oasis.
+Add a fireplace hearth stone for a pop of contrasting color or to protect the immediate area.
+We'll share some tried-and-true tips for adding this essential element to your backyard oasis.

 Fire Pit vs. Fireplace

 An outdoor fireplace mitigates these issues by directing the smoke away from you and your guests and up through a chimney.
-Additionally, while a fire pit must be kept at a significant distance from your home, a stone fireplace can be positioned almost anywhere in your yard, including as part of an attached patio or pavilion.
+A stone fireplace can be positioned almost anywhere in your yard, including as part of an attached patio or pavilion.

 Positioning Your Fireplace